HunterInSpace/RokuBot/README.md

 roku = Roku("Roku_IP")
 ```

-To get the IP of your roku you will need to go to your roku, so you should start here
+To get the IP of your Roku you will need to go to your Roku, so you should start here

 ![](https://i.imgur.com/ihyMnCg.png)